Vahanerevan/simjs/How-do-i-contribute?.md

 Contributions to the Kunena projects have never been easier.
-WIth our move to github, the Kunena source code has become social.
+With our move to github, the Kunena source code has become social.

 What does that mean?